 - Social Science Track: Full papers for a special issue of Social Media + Society, to be published in 2022.
 Papers should be around 8,000 words in length, describe original unpublished and new research, and follow the SM+S formatting guidelines.
 Please note that acceptance to the conference is not a guarantee of inclusion in this special issue, which would also have a further review process attached to it.
 Such submissions will be judged based on scientific quality and relevance for the MISDOOM symposium.

 - Computer Science Track: Full papers to be published with Springer LNCS proceedings.
-Up to 15 pages in Springer Lecture Notes in Computer Science (LNCS) format describing original unpublished and new research.
+Up to 15 pages (including references) in Springer Lecture Notes in Computer Science (LNCS) format describing original unpublished and new research.
 The work should be structured like a research paper, and cover the context of the problem studied, the research question, approach/methodology and results in 6 to 15 pages.
 It should be formatted according to the LNCS Word or LaTeX template.
 Such submissions will be judged based on scientific quality and relevance for the MISDOOM symposium.

 - Extended Abstracts: If authors do not have a full paper ready in time for the conference we encourage them to submit an Extended Abstract.
-This abstract should be up to one page of A4, and should briefly describe the work that will be presented.
+This abstract should be up to one page of A4 (including references), and should briefly describe the work that will be presented.
 The abstract can be based on previously published work, ongoing work in progress or even a new research idea or agenda.
 No template is provided, but at least title, authors, their affiliation, the text of the abstract and, especially in case of previously published work, reference(s) should be included.
 Submissions are non-archival, and not formally published.
 Authors of extended abstracts will also have the opportunity to submit a full paper at a later stage for consideration in one of the two special issues.
-If you are interested in having your abstract considered for a special issue, please note this a footnote after the citations in your abstract.
+If you are interested in having your abstract considered for a special issue, please note this as a footnote after the citations in your abstract.

 A program committee of international recognized scholars evaluates all abstracts for suitability according to international research standards.
 All accepted abstracts and full papers are eligible for oral presentation at the symposium.